ericzander/hotfis/docs/source/user_guide/guides/fis_guide.rst

     hot_fn = fis.groupset["temperature"]["hot"]

 Input can be also be evaluated for memberships, fuzzified Mamdani output, and TSK output.
-See examples like :doc:`mamdani` and :doc:`takagi-sugeno` for basic illustrations of evaluation, defuzzification, and visualization.
+See examples like :doc:`../examples/mamdani` and :doc:`../examples/takagi-sugeno` for basic illustrations of evaluation, defuzzification, and visualization.

 .. code-block:: python